Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Environment: Setting Up the Shell Environment

-When the elements of the Vitis software platform are installed, update the shell environment script.
+After installing the elements of the Vitis software platform, update the shell environment script.
 Set the environment variables to your system-specific paths.

 Edit `sample_env_setup.sh` script with your file paths:
 ```bash